HL-42 (spacecraft): Option 2D launch system in detail

-The launch system as a whole aimed for economy and efficiency, with common components (the RD-180 engines, the Centaur upper stage) being used as far as possible.
-The ATV would have been provided at European expense, in exchange for some use of the Space Station; in this cost-effective way ESA could preserve a foothold in space after the cancellation of the Columbus program in 1991.
+The launch system aimed for economy and efficiency, with common components (the RD-180 engines, the Centaur upper stage) used as far as possible.
+The ATV would have been provided at European expense in exchange for some use of the Space Station; in this cost-effective way, ESA could preserve a foothold in space after the cancellation of the Columbus program in 1991.
 Even the ATV launch fairing was borrowed from the Titan IV.

 Six new vehicles or "program elements" would be required:

-It is notable that many of the Option 2 recommendations were in fact put into practice in later years, despite this option not being selected.
+Notably, many of the Option 2 recommendations were put into practice in later years despite this option not being selected.
 Three of the proposed new vehicles were built and widely used.